nnikolaou/VesselDetection/README.md

 The additional code for the visualization of the CNN filters & Grad-CAM heatmaps requires TensorFlow 1.10.0 & Keras 2.2.2

 ## Description
 "Vessel Detection.ipynb" does only a training/test split & evaluates on test data.
+If all datapoints given are assumed to be used for training, use this.
+Default setup gets to ~ 90-92% Accuracy.

 "Vessel Detection-Val.ipynb" is the same notebook with an additional training/validation split.
+If part of the dataset given is assumed to only be used for the final evaluation, use this.
+Default setup gets to ~ 86-87% Accuracy.

 "__Optional__" : indicates parts of the notebook that can be ommited, but if not, they will have an effect on cells further down (e.g. data preprocessing / augmentation).